 The amount of grant given is the amount needed to meet the costs of the works over and above the applicant's contribution.

 There is however, a grant limit for mandatory grants which is currently £30,000, inclusive of fees.
 In some cases if the work exceeds £30,000, the Council have a further discretionary grant of a maximum of £10,000 where the work is deemed essential.

 The grants process

-Disabled facilities grants are available from the Council's Housing & Development Unit.
+Disabled facilities grants are available from the Council's Housing & Development Control Unit.
 However, you are advised to make your first approach to the Social Services department.

 Social Services will arrange for a Community Occupational Therapist or the Senior Medical Officer to assess the needs of the disabled person.
 If the disabled person is considered a priority case, they are categorised as 'At Risk'.

-If Social Services decide that a grant is appropriate, the case will be referred to the Council's Housing & Development Unit for a disabled facilities grant to be processed.
-Officers will be available to help you fill in the forms.
+If Social Services decide that a grant is appropriate, the case will be referred to the Council's Housing & Development Control Unit for a disabled facilities grant to be processed.
+Officers will be available to help you fill in the application forms.